bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 At the moment, there's just one type of fix applied, but there is another planned.

-Each instance of the `Linkifier` class contains a [set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of words with unusual capitalisations (`.speciallyCapitalisedWords`).
+Each instance of the `Linkifier` class contains a [set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of words with unusual capitalisations (`.speciallyCapitalisedWords`). **BART: did you create this set?
+I thought it was a standard library when I saw the link, but that describes the Set object.**

-The `extractSlug()` function loops over this set and uses a case-insensitive regular expression to find the wrongly capitalised versions of each, and replace it with the correctly capitalised version.
+The `extractSlug()` function loops over this set and uses a case-insensitive regular expression to find the wrongly capitalised versions of each, and replaces it with the correctly capitalised version.

 The set gets initialised from the array `Linkifier.defaults.speciallyCapitalisedWords`, but it can be edited using Javascript's standard set manipulation functions.

 This addresses two of our problems quite well:

 1. Commonly used acronyms like `NASA` are now handled properly. **However**, some acronyms can't be fixed, for example `US` for the United States is indistinguishable from the collective noun `us`!
-2. Commonly used strangely capitalised words like `iPad` are also handled properly, though some need two enties in the set to work reliably — a singular and a plural.
-Healines are just as likely to disucss an iPhone feature as they are something affective all iPhones!
+2. Commonly used, strangely capitalised words like `iPad` are also handled properly, though some need two enties in the set to work reliably — a singular and a plural.
+Headlines are just as likely to disucss an iPhone feature as they are something affective all iPhones!

-The plan is to augment the list of specially capitalised words with a map of simple text replacements, this would deal with two more edge cases:
+The plan is to augment the list of specially capitalised words with a map of simple text replacements.
+This would deal with two more edge cases:

 1. Words with internal punctuation like `So-called` could be corrected with mappings like `So Called` → `So-called`
 2. Commonly used accented words could be corrected with mappings like `Cliche` → `Cliché`

-### Title-Casing has Nuance too!
+### Title Casing has Nuance too!

-In the abstract, title-case is trivially simple — start every word with an upper-case letter!
+In the abstract, title case is trivially simple — start every word with an upper case letter!

 In reality, that looks terrible, so some common small words get rendered in all lower case.
-For example, the headline on this recent [article](https://www.macstories.net/stories/headless-macs-and-hamstrung-ipads/) from Mac Stories users the headline *"Headless Macs and Hamstrung iPads"*.
+For example, the headline on this recent [article](https://www.macstories.net/stories/headless-macs-and-hamstrung-ipads/) from Mac Stories user the headline *"Headless Macs and Hamstrung iPads"*.
 Notice that the *and* is lower-cased.

 The term for these special words is *small words*, and I had assumed there was some kind of universally agreed list of words that get this treatment.
 Most people do agree on most of the words, at least when writing in English, but not all of them, so there is no actual standard list 🙁

-I used a module to implement my title-case conversion, and was surprised to discover it didn't lower-case two small words I absolutely expect to be lower-cased — *is* and *its*.
+I used a module to implement my title case conversion, and was surprised to discover it didn't apply lower case to two small words I absolutely expect to be lowercased — *is* and *its*.
 The module supports adding additional small words, so by default, the Linkifier module does two things:

 1. Uses the title case module's standard list (copied to `Linkifier.defaults.importedSmallWords` for easy access)
 2. Appends additional words (from `Linkifier.defaults.extraSmallWords`)

 That would have been enough to scratch my own itch, but since I'm the kind of person who nit-picks about these little details, I know other people do too, so I made the list customisable 🙂

-Like the list of specially capitalised words, the small words used are stored as a Javascript set, specifically, `.smallWords`.
-Users can manipulate this set using the standard Javascript set functions.
+Like the list of specially capitalised words, the small words used are stored as a JavaScript set; specifically, `.smallWords`.
+Users can manipulate this set using the standard JavaScript set functions.

 ### Choosing my Dependencies

-Since we talked so much about dependency managment at the start of this article, let's quickly look at my dependeny choice for this this project.
+Since we talked so much about dependency managment at the start of this article, let's quickly look at my dependency choice for this this project.
 For now, I'm going to ignore the dependencies used by the CLI, and focus purely on the dependencies used by the four classes that make up the ES6 module.

 I followed my own advice and used exactly as many modules as I needed, and no more: